QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/13-Recovery.md

 Gaea provides basic undo/redo facilities in the main toolbar.
 You can undo or redo one or more steps.
 Gaea will list the change in each undo entry when possible.

-Please note, while the state of your file is preserved, cache may not be.
-For example, when a deleted node is restored, or any major change is reverted, the preview may need to be rebuilt.
+Please note: While the state of your file is preserved, the cache may not be.
+For example, when a deleted node is restored or any major change is reverted, the preview may need to be rebuilt.

 {.TIP}
 > If you don't see a change, try pressing `F5` on the desired node to force a refresh.

 #### Revert Node

-Sometimes you may want to experiment with a node's settings, and after doing so find that the previous settings were preferable.
+Sometimes you may want to experiment with a node's settings and, after doing so, find that the previous settings were preferable.
 To avoid bloat, Gaea does not create undos for node property changes.
 Instead, you can use this command from the Properties window menu to revert the values back to the state they were when you selected the node.
 This "state" resets every time you go away from the node.

 {.NOTE}
 > The similar sounding "Reset Node" `Ctrl + R`{.cmd} command will reset the node to factory defaults.